kwaldenphd/python-intro/README.md

 # Lab Notebook Questions

-[Click here](https://replit.com/team/eoc-f22/Introduction-to-Python) to make a copy of the Replit template for this lab.
+[Click here](https://replit.com/team/eoc-f23/Python-Fundamentals) to make a copy of the Replit template for this lab.

 Alternatives:
-- [`.py` template](https://drive.google.com/file/d/1usNaA299oB63ruoruBXlhtIT78Ie6D1j/view?usp=sharing) (Google Drive, ND users)
+- `.py` placeholder
-- [Jupyter Notebook, `.ipynb`](https://colab.research.google.com/drive/1yiBlBqUlWLjX4MisZCJFRmatdBAsbWb5?usp=sharing) (Google Colab, ND users)
+- `.ipynb` placeholder

 Q1: Create a named variable for each of the following data types.
 - Integer